One Appointment — Complete Information — Clear Path Forward

 Is This Covered?

-Before your appointment, Dr. Childs's team will verify your specific benefits and provide an estimate of any out-of-pocket costs.
+Prior authorization is obtained before your visit.
+Dr. Childs's team will verify your benefits and obtain any necessary prior authorizations before your appointment is confirmed — so you know exactly what your insurance will cover before you arrive.
 Most patients with Medicare or commercial insurance pay their standard specialist copay or coinsurance.

 If you have questions about your specific plan, call our office at (801) 432-3022 and we will verify your coverage before you book.

-New Patient Office Visit99202–99205 (based on complexity)Universal
+New Patient Office VisitUniversal

-Transrectal Ultrasound (TRUS)76872Most plans
+Transrectal Ultrasound (TRUS)Most plans

-Diagnostic Cystoscopy52000Most plans
+Diagnostic CystoscopyMost plans

-Uroflowmetry & Voiding Pressure Study (Urocuff)51728-52 & 51741Most plans
+Uroflowmetry & Voiding Pressure Study (Urocuff)Most plans

 Insurance We Accept